onlinepresence/flowedu/docs/dashboard_developer_guide.md

 # Developer Reference: Dynamic, Scoped Role-Based Dashboards

-This reference guide describes the architecture and extension patterns for the administrative dashboard in Teresco (College of Education portal).
+This reference guide describes the architecture and extension patterns for the administrative dashboard in FlowEdu (College of Education portal).

 ---